 Liberal International remains the only political international which has a Human Rights Committee and which actively contributes to the working mechanisms of the United Nations through its UN ECOSOC consultative status.

-Here you can find the Rules of Procedure guiding the work and composition of LI Human Rights Committee as adopted by the 193rd LI Executive Committee meeting in Hong Kong.
+Here you can find the Rules of Procedure guiding the work and composition of LI Human Rights Committee as adopted and amended by the 199th LI Executive Committee meeting in Johannesburg.

 You can find out more about the work of Liberal International’s Human Rights Committee here below.